pinheiroGroup/Kinbiont.jl/docs/src/02_data/index.md

 ## Outputs of Kinbiont

-Kinbiont has different data struct as output.
-Here you will find a brief summary of the main function to fit, please consult API section for the description of all the function.
+Kinbiont has different data structures as output.
+Here, you will find a brief summary of the main function; please consult the API section for the description of all the functions.

 - `fitting_one_well_Log_Lin`